 docker-compose -v

-• The default user (ec2-user in the case of Amazon Linux OS) won’t access the ‘docker’ command.
-You can execute these commao make the ec2-user capable of accessing ‘docker’ commands.
+- The default user would not be able to access the ‘docker’ command.
+You can execute these commands to make the $USER capable of accessing ‘docker’ commands:

 newgrp docker